Practical Psychology for Sustainable Change

 The Adaptable Sustainable Psychology Collection

-A thoughtful exploration of how influence operates quietly in relationships, our coping systems, and self-understanding, often without our awareness.
+The Subtle Injury of Influence provides a thoughtful exploration of how influence operates quietly in relationships, our coping systems, and self-understanding, often without our awareness.
 With tools to start the process of self-examination through a compassionate and non-judgmental lens.

-This book offers information on what can psychologically affect the progress of change, how to develop an attitude that honours slow change and psychological complexity, and develop an emotional coping framework built to work with respect to your experiences and personality.
+I’m Getting There offers information on what can psychologically affect the progress of change, how to develop an attitude that honours slow change and psychological complexity, and develop an emotional coping framework built to work with respect to your experiences and personality.

-Dive into mechanisms that can assist you in developing the balance of growth and contentment.
+Self-Improvement Burnout dives into mechanisms that can assist you in developing the balance of growth and contentment.
 Exploring how a pattern of constant self-optimisation can undermine wellbeing, and how to step out of that cycle and discover what can help you to be content being yourself.

-Relationships are a key component to our wellbeing and sense of self.
+Steps Towards Kindness and Accountability recognises how relationships are a key component to our wellbeing and sense of self.
 This book looks at how accountability can coexist with compassion, clarity, and psychological safety.
 What can get in the way of having healthy boundaries and how you can implement them with care and respect to all parties involved.

 Discover